Awareness Training Modules

 - You must reset your password to access training.
 To do so, select “Forgot your password?”

-- When prompted, enter your full Elon email address, e.g., email@example.com.
+- When prompted, enter your full Elon email address, e.g., firstname.lastname@example.org.
 Then, select “Send Reset Password Link.”* If your email address is not recognized by the system, “Account not found, unable to send reset link” will appear under the email field.
-Please complete and submit the training access request form for assistance.
+Please complete and submit a training access request for assistance.
 You will receive a confirmation email when access is granted.
 Then, you may return to Step 1 to get started.

 - Navigate to your email inbox and locate the “Password reset request” message.
 Then, select the appropriate link under “Click this link to reset your password,” which will return you to Allied World//FrameWRX.

 - You will be prompted to enter a new password.
 Please choose a unique password for this service.
 Your password also must include at least eight (8) characters, one capital letter, one number and one symbol.
 Once complete, you will see a “Password reset” confirmation.